-Annendix Description A The final report from Deloitte titled "IT Strategy Review - A Future IT Strategy" that provides the details of the recommended ICT Programs and describes the key activities and projects. • Pages 6-9 - Defines the set of guiding principles for ICT in order to deliver on the strategy and mature the Board's ICT function to become a Strategic Enabler. • Pages 14-16 - Summary list of the recommended ICT Programs. • Page 18 - Explanation of the criteria used in the descriptions of the recommended ICT Programs. • Page 19 - 36 - Detailed description of the recommended ICT Programs along with Deloitte's assessment of relative Value and Effort of the related key activities and projects. В Spreadsheet that outlines the ICT Programs defined by Deloitte and the required projects within that Program. С Spreadsheet that lists the projects in priority sequence and the estimated start year of each project is noted along with estimated one-time and ongoing cost, value and effort and the ICT Program it is associated with.
-D Cost analysis of all projects detailing the estimated one-time and on-going costs.
-The estimated costs are organized by project priority and also by budget year.
+Appendix Description A The final report from Deloitte titled "IT Strategy Review - Future IT Strategy" that provides the details of the recommended ICT Programs and describes the key activities and projects. • Pages 6-9 - Defines the set of guiding principles for ICT in order to deliver on the strategy and mature the Board's ICT function to become a Strategic Enabler. • Pages 14-16 - Summary list of the recommended ICT Programs. • Page 18 - Explanation of the criteria used in the descriptions of the recommended ICT Programs. • Page 19 - 36 - Detailed description of the recommended ICT Programs along with Deloitte's assessment of relative Value and Effort of the related key activities and projects. В Spreadsheet that outlines the ICT Programs defined by Deloitte and the required projects within each Program.
+C Spreadsheet that lists the projects in priority sequence and the estimated start year of each project is noted along with estimated additional one-time costs and base budget increases, value and effort and the ICT Program it is associated with.
+D Cost analysis of all projects that identifies the estimated additional one-time costs and base budget increases. ${f E}$ The summary report from Deloitte titled "IT Strategy Review - Exec Summary" as presented to the Audit Committee on June 2, 2017.
+F 2017-18 Additional Investments

-The cumulative staff time required to prepare this report was 84 hours
+The cumulative staff time required to prepare this report was 88 hours